For He Can Creep

 "For He Can Creep" is a 2019 historical fantasy short story by Siobhan Carroll, about the historical figure Christopher Smart and his cat, Jeoffry.
+The story was adapted into the final episode of the fourth volume of the Netflix anthology series Love, Death & Robots, also titled For He Can Creep.

 Synopsis

 While Christopher Smart is confined for insanity in St. Luke's Asylum, he is repeatedly visited by Satan, who wants him to write a poem that will end the world — and only his cat Jeoffry (with the help of several other cats) can stop him.